SvenHinrichs/GitLabCI/bin/CITests/07_ci_templates/README.md

 ### Create templates based on the toml file

+Before templates are to be created based on toml, the toml file must be created first.
+This is done with the command `python bin/CITests/07_ci_templates/ci_templates.py`.

+Now changes can be made in the toml file.

 If changes should be made in the settings, these can be made in the `bin\Setting\CI_setting.toml`.
 Then execute the command `python bin/CITests/07_ci_templates/ci_templates.py --setting`.
+The templates are recreated with the information from the toml file